Dept. of Microbiology and Immunobiology

 Boston, MA 02115

-Pathogens that grow within human cells are responsible for multiple diseases and millions of deaths worldwide.
+Bacterial pathogens that grow within human cells are responsible for multiple diseases and millions of deaths worldwide.
 The primary goal of our research is to elucidate both the pathogen and host cell-specific mechanisms involved in the growth and spread of intracellular bacterial pathogens.
-Specific areas of emphasis include (1) determining the mechanisms of coordinate regulation of bacterial gene expression during intracellular infection, (2) characterizing host-specific factors that are required for intracellular bacterial pathogenesis, (3) identifying pathogen-specific antigens that stimulate protective cellular immune responses during infection and (4) developing novel vaccine strategies for intracellular bacterial pathogens.
+Specific areas of emphasis include: 1) characterizing host-specific factors that are required for intracellular bacterial pathogenesis, 2) determining the function of virulence factors and mechanisms regulating virulence gene expression during intracellular infection, 3) identifying pathogen-specific antigens that stimulate protective cellular immune responses and 4) developing novel prophylactic and therapeutic strategies for intracellular pathogens.

-We take a multidisciplinary approach in our investigations employing molecular genetics, cell biology, high-resolution microscopy, structural biology, tissue culture and mouse infection models.
-Because of its rich history as a model intracellular pathogen for immunological and cell biological research, we primarily utilize the bacterium Listeria monocytogenes in our studies.
-Our lab has pioneered multiple approaches to understand the mechanisms of intracellular bacterial pathogenesis and the host immune response to infection.
-These approaches include the development of inducible genetic systems to determine the temporal requirement and function of bacterial virulence determinants, the use of RNAi to conduct genome-wide screens to identify host factors required for intracellular bacterial infection, the identification of novel regulators of gene expression that govern bacterial motility and virulence, and the development of systems to rapidly identify which proteins from the entire proteome of a pathogen can serve as antigens to stimulate protective cellular immune responses for novel vaccine formulations.
+We take a multidisciplinary approach in our investigations employing molecular genetics, high-resolution microscopy, structural biology, tissue culture, and mouse infection models.
+Because of the rich history as a model intracellular pathogen for immunological and cell biological research, we primarily utilize the bacterium Listeria monocytogenes for our studies.
+Building upon extensive expertise in the areas of microbial pathogenesis, immunology, and the cell biology of infection, our group has pioneered multiple approaches and made significant contributions to understanding the mechanisms of intracellular bacterial pathogenesis and the host immune response to infection.